ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Linear DP/README.md

 [![Linear DP Badge](https://img.shields.io/badge/Linear-Dynamic%20Programming-yellow?style=for-the-badge&logo=appveyor&logoColor=black)](https://shields.io/)

 1. Linear DP has only one state. (sometimes like dp[n][2] which is essentially linear)
 2. Linear DP has an iterative nature, meaning they can be solved using bottom-up or tabulation quite easily.
-Since the relation can be easily derived from previous states...
+Since the relation can be easily derived from previous states (which can be calculated unlike top-down)...

 ## Step - 1 Define dp states:
 [![Define States Badge](https://img.shields.io/badge/Define%20States-Important-blue)](https://shields.io/) <br>